|

 ...

-my father repented afterwards in not going to India with so generous a master.",
+my father repented afterwards in not going to India with so generous a master."

-he then travelled on the Continent with several families,
+He then travelled on the Continent with several families,

-as a courier and interpreter,
+as a courier and interpreter.

-then c.1768 became valet to
+in c.1768 became valet to

 "with whom he stayed for upwards of 10 years till the Earl's death"

-(Earl died 1778),
+(Earl died 1778).

-Henry settled in Scotland,
+Henry settled in Scotland.

-he would have worked at
+He would have worked at

-Slains Castle, Aberdeenshire,
+Slains Castle, Aberdeenshire.

-he met Mary Hopper
+Henry met his future wife Mary Hopper

-1770, she was working as maid to
+She was working as maid to

-Isabella Carr, wife of 15th Earl,
+Isabella Carr, wife of 15th Earl.

 Dr. Samuel Johnson